torchbox/wagtail-markdown/README.md

 #### Custom FontAwesome Configuration - `autodownload_fontawesome`
 The EasyMDE editor is compatible with [FontAwesome 5](https://fontawesome.com/how-to-use/graphql-api/intro/getting-started).
-By default EasyMDE will get version 4.7.0 from a CDN.
+By default, EasyMDE will get version 4.7.0 from a CDN.
 To specify your own version, set

 ```python
 # settings.py